Pursuing a PhD is a unique and personal experience.

 Build a Career Network

 As occurs with writers, there is a common belief that researchers are lonely people working in isolated environments.
 This is simply not true.
 A significant part of research work is about communicating your results.
 To do so, PhD students must learn how to get attention by appropriately targeting the right audience.
-This can only be done through effectively networking with the most talented researchers in the field.
+This can only be done through effective networking with the most talented researchers in the field.

 Most people in your immediate circle, excluding supervisors and teachers, will be at the same level as you in the professional hierarchy.
-All of them talented PhD students sharing the same high-level goals and with a similar urge to learn and experiment.
+All of them are talented PhD students sharing the same high-level goals and with a similar urge to learn and experiment.
 This means that you will be surrounded by an elite of students in an environment that explicitly promotes professional growth.
 Also, as everyone is working in a very tiny and specific area, it’s practically impossible to be working on the same thing.
 As a result, colleagues and fellow researchers are not perceived as competitors but collaborators.

-Assisting at conferences is an excellent way to perform “intellectual tourism.”
+Attending conferences is an excellent way to perform “intellectual tourism.”
 There, one can interact with the cream of young researchers eager to receive attention.
 Many of these guys will become successful entrepreneurs or occupy prestigious positions at big tech companies.
 Others will become prestigious professors, and a very few of them will make significant contributions in your field, write world-acclaimed books, etc.

 Set Yourself Apart From The Competition